-It is essential that the NRCS develops an effective quality assurance process to ensure that a culture of ongoing learning, improvement and innovation is cultivated.
-Such an approach will ensure that the required impact of the regulator is achieved and that there is a focus on quality outcomes rather than on activities.
-Furthermore, all approaches, methodologies, business processes and procedures will be continually reviewed and re-engineered to keep them current, efficient and effective.
+It is essential that the NRCS develops an effective and efficient quality assurance process to ensure that a culture of ongoing learning, improvement and innovation is cultivated.
+Such an approach will ensure that the required impact of the regulator is achieved and that there is a focus on high quality outcomes and impact rather than simply on activities.
+Furthermore, all approaches, methodologies, business processes and procedures will be continually reviewed and re-engineered to keep them current, economical, efficient and effective.